Frequently asked questions (FAQs) for parents

 1. How do I re-arrange a Subject Support Session?

 Support sessions are primarily about supporting your child to complete the work that was missed but, it is also a detention and a deterrent to encourage the completion of the work by the deadline.
 Subject Support Sessions will only be re-arranged if it is for an important reason such as a medical appointment.
 They will not be re-arranged if they clash with sporting fixtures and clubs.
-Please contact Mr Mason or Mr Anderson with any requests to rearrange Subject Support Sessions.
+Please contact Mr Anderson or Mrs Haines with any requests to rearrange Subject Support Sessions.
 We want to do everything possible to avoid your child being part of these sessions and the best way to avoid ending up in this situation is for your child to follow the homework timetable, complete the work on the day it is set which will see them completing the homework before the deadline which also gives your child time to get any help they need to complete the homework.

 2. What do I do if there is a genuine reason why my child could not complete a homework by the deadline?